0yoyoyo/yrc/README.md

-# ruscom
+# YRC
-rust compiler for study
+YRC is something like a Rust compiler in the making.